dujanhung/evtsbx-api-doc/lua/MultiBlock/Inventory/ModBlock.md

 get MOD block's instance.

 >[!NOTE]
->the main block itself is already a MOD block. so, this constructor is always be available.
+>the main block itself is a MOD block. so, this constructor is always be available.

 ___